 It’s a minor inconvenience motorists must be willing to endure in order to ensure an improved four-lane corridor and flow of traffic in the not-too-distant future.
 We congratulate VDOT on the work completed to date, and look forward to the conclusion of this necessary project.

-- Litter control: A positive step for Mercer
+- Litter control: Transfer stations needed in Mercer

 - More Editorials Headlines